dannyboy849/Full_YOLOv11_Tutorial/YOLOv11/README.md

 # 1. Create a clear structure where you will be working in:
 ```
-In my experience, 60% of images to train, 20% val, and 20% test split is the most optimal method.
+In my novice experience, 60% of images to train, 20% val, and 20% test split is the most optimal method.
 To understand why, you need to understand what its doing:
 Train - trains your data using your labeled data, then adjusts the weights to minimize its difference between its prediction vs ground truth (your labeled data).
 See Step #5 for more details.
 Val - After each epoch, YOLO evaluates its performance on the validation set.
 It then uses this to measure its current accuracy, precision, recall, and loss.
 You can adjust the hyperparameters to fine-tune these values (See Automated Hyperparameterization).
 See Step #6 for more details.
 Test - Once your training is complete, the best.pt can be applied to your test set.
 The test set contains previously-unseen data and uses it to evaluate how well the model generalizes to new images.
 This phase provides final accuracy metrics but does not influence the training process.
 See Step #7 for more details.